Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 is added.
 Also a direct Ethernet interface with the :ref:`Ethernet Extension <ethernet_extension>` can be achieved.

-Two remote control mains switches are included in this kit, so you can directly start to hack something.
-A step for step guide will tell you how to do it (soldering iron, solder and some screwdrivers are required).
+Two remote controled mains switches are included in this kit, so you can directly start to hack something.
+A :ref:`step-by-step guide
+<starter_kit_hardware_hacking_remote_switch>` will tell you how to do it
+(soldering iron, solder and a screwdriver are required).

 There are two groups of applications of this kit: controlling and reading out.
 For control applications an :ref:`Industrial Quad Relay Bricklet